demis27/microservices-kickoff/java/micronaut/doc/Step1.md

-# Micronaut version of the comicbook application.
+# Micronaut version of the comicbook application

 ## Step 1 : Installation and project creation